secretstartups/handbook/people-group/engineering/email-automation/index.html.md

 - Team member who lives in the Netherlands
 - and who's first temporary contract ends in two months.

-The email address used to send the email is `onboarding@domain` and is set with a `reply-to: people-exp@domain` as nobody monitors replies to `onboarding@domain`.
+The email address used to send the email is `peoplespecialists@domain` and is set with a `reply-to: peopleops@domain` as nobody monitors replies to `peoplespecialists@domain`.
 The email address is strictly used for automation.

 Currently this email runs in test mode.
-This means the email is not send to the manager but to the People Engineer and only cc'd to `people-exp@domain` and not the People Business Partner.
+This means the email is not send to the manager but to the People Engineer and only cc'd to `peopleops@domain` and not the People Business Partner.